apache/usergrid/utils/usergrid-util-python/usergrid_tools/import_export/Exporter.md

 This is a multi-threaded process which exports the data and connections for each collection within one thread/process.

-## Output Format:
+## Export Format:

 * usergrid-export
-    * ECID - Execution Context ID - a Type 1 UUID which uniquely identifies one execution of the tool
+    * ECID (ex: 4eb979c2-59c8-11e6-a66b-c8e0eb16c585) - Execution Context ID - a Type 1 UUID which uniquely identifies one execution of the tool
         * Org Name
             * App Name
                 * Collection Name
-                    - entity-data-[0..n].txt
+                    - entities-[0..n].txt - a one-line JSON object per entity
-                    - edge-data-[0..n].txt
+                    - connections-[0..n].txt - a one-line JSON object for each connection type of each entity

 # Concepts